TheKenetics/add_mesh_changable_primitives/README.md

 Creates Changable Primitives which are primitives that can be changed even after they are moved, rotated, scaled, etc.
 Great for starting rough models.
 ### Features
-* Currently support mesh types
+* Currently supports mesh types
   * Plane
   * Cube
   * Circle
 * Supports Linked Objects
 Changable Primitives duplicated with Linked Duplicate will share properties.
+* Supports Modifiers
+You can add modifiers to Changable Primitives to change their shape while still being able to change their properties.

 ## Installation
 ### Requirements